yorsal/chrome-ai-chat-navigator/README.md

 2. Click the extension icon in the browser toolbar
 3. Review the detected questions in the popup
 4. Select any question to jump to its position on the page instantly

+### Keyboard Shortcuts

+- On the chat page, press number keys **1-9** to quickly jump to the corresponding question
+  - Press `1` to jump to the 1st question
+  - Press `2` to jump to the 2nd question
+  - And so on...
+- Shortcuts only work when not focused on input fields to avoid interfering with typing

 ### Screenshot